-- 9.1.
-The role of the Scrutiny Committees in relation to the development of the Council's Budget and Policy Framework is set out in detail in the Budget and Policy Framework Procedure Rules. - 9.2.
-In relation to the development of the Council's approach to other matters not forming part of its Policy and Budget Framework, Scrutiny Committees or Sub-Committees may make proposals to the Cabinet for developments in so far as they relate to matters within their Terms of Reference. - 9.3.
-Scrutiny Committees may establish Sub-Committees, Task Groups and Scrutiny Commissions to inquire into and investigate the available options for future direction in policy development and may appoint advisers and assessors to assist them in this process.
+9.1.
+Policy review and development is a key role for scrutiny.
+The role of the Scrutiny Committees in relation to the development of the Council's

+Budget and Policy Framework is set out in detail in the Budget and Policy Framework Procedure Rules.

+- 9.2.
+In relation to the development of the Council's approach to other matters not forming part of its Policy and Budget Framework, Scrutiny Committees may make proposals to the Cabinet for developments in so far as they relate to matters within their Terms of Reference. - 9.3.
+Scrutiny Committees may establish Task Groups and Scrutiny Commissions to inquire into and investigate the available options for future direction in policy development and may appoint advisers and assessors to assist them in this process.
 They may go on site visits, conduct public surveys, hold public meetings, commission research and do all other things that they reasonably consider necessary to inform their deliberations.
 They may ask witnesses to attend to address them on any matter under consideration and may pay to any advisers, assessors and witnesses a reasonable fee and expenses for doing so.